 How Much Is The Cost Of Membrane Roofing?

-For smaller membrane roofs, aiming to budget between $14.00 to $17.00 per square foot is advisable.
-Larger projects can see costs reduced to approximately $12.00 per square foot.
-Commercial projects often benefit from significantly lower costs per square foot.
+The cost of installing a membrane roof varies based on factors like insulation type and roof size.
+For smaller roofs, expect costs between $14.00 and $17.00 per square foot.
+Larger projects can reduce costs to about $12.00 per square foot.
+Commercial projects often benefit from even lower costs.

 Why Opt For A Membrane Roof System?